Anterior Approach to Hip Replacement Surgery FAQ

 In the anterior approach, an orthopaedic surgeon accesses the hip joint by entering through the front of the body and going between the hip muscles that help hold the hip joint in place.
 Smaller incisions are possible with this procedure versus traditional hip surgery.

-The anterior approach to total hip replacement is becoming more popular because it is less invasive, hospital stays are shorter, and recovery and rehabilitation are quicker for patients.
+The anterior surgical approach to total hip replacement is becoming more popular because it is less invasive, hospital stays are shorter, and anterior hip replacement recovery and rehabilitation are quicker for patients.
 This less invasive surgery is especially appropriate for patients who are active and eager to return to work and their daily activities as quickly as possible.

 Are the surgeries the same in both types of total hip replacement?